 Home / Home Loans / The First Home Owner Gra…

 The FHOG is an invaluable resource for eligible first home buyers, but it’s important that prospective first home buyers understand the relevant eligibility criteria and how the FHOG works.
-Our General Manager of Money, Stephen Zeller, has some tips for future first home buyers regarding the FHOG:
+With that in mind, our General Manager of Money, Stephen Zeller, has some tips for future first home buyers.

 It can take a few weeks for your state/territory government to process a FHOG application form.
-This is why it’s a good idea to complete a form quickly once you’ve agreed a purchase price for the property you’re looking to buy, especially if you’re relying on the grant as a contribution towards settlement.
+This makes it a good idea to complete a form quickly once you’ve agreed on a purchase price for the property you’re looking to buy, especially if you’re planning on relying on the grant as a contribution towards your upfront home loan costs.

-The First Home Owner Grant was introduced in 2000 to help Australians buy or build their first home.¹ It’s a national scheme that was introduced by the Australian Government but is funded and administered by the individual states and territories around Australia.
+The First Home Owner Grant was introduced in 2000 to help Australians buy or build a home for the first time.¹ It’s a national scheme that was introduced by the Australian Government but is funded and administered by the individual states and territories around Australia.

-The FHOG takes the form of a cash contribution paid to eligible first home buyers or builders, with the exact amount paid and eligibility requirements varying across Australia’s various states and territories.
+The FHOG is a cash contribution paid to eligible first home buyers or builders, with the exact amount paid and eligibility requirements varying across Australia’s various states and territories.

-As the First Home Owner Grant is run by individual states and territories, the exact amount in question and the eligibility requirements you’ll need to satisfy to get it vary around the country.
+As the First Home Owner Grant is administered by the individual states and territories, the exact amount in question and the eligibility requirements you’ll need to satisfy to get it will be based on the state or territory you live in.

-Depending on where you are buying in Australia, the amount you could receive through the FHOG ranges from $10,000 to $30,000.
+Depending on where you’re buying in Australia and what type of property you’re buying, the amount you could receive through the FHOG ranges from $10,000 to $50,000.
 The exact amounts on offer in each state and territory are:

-Once you’ve received the FHOG, you typically won’t be able to receive it again or be a co-applicant of someone who hasn’t received it before.
-Generally speaking, most states and territories will not approve an individual’s application to receive the FHOG if one of their co-applicants has received the grant before.
+Additionally, the FHOG is generally a one-time-only benefit; once you’ve received the FHOG, you typically won’t be able to receive it again or be a co-applicant of someone who hasn’t received it before.
+Generally speaking, most states and territories will not approve an individual’s FHOG application if one of their co-applicants has received the grant before.

 You can apply for the FHOG in your state through an ‘approved agent’.
-This will typically mean either:
+This will typically mean either you complete and lodge your application form through your state/territory authority, or ask your lender/financial institution to lodge it for you.

 Depending on when it’s paid, the FHOG can be used either as part of your deposit when buying or building a new home, or paid after the fact and put towards paying down the balance of your home loan principal.

-However, some state/territory governments warn against counting on being able to use the grant as part of your deposit; for example, the Queensland Government explicitly warns against depending on the grant for a deposit.⁵
+However, some state/territory governments warn against counting on being able to use the grant as part of your deposit; in fact, the Queensland Government explicitly warns against depending on the grant for a deposit.⁵

 The FHOG cannot be used to buy or build an investment property, regardless of which state or territory you live in, as the grant is strictly for owner-occupiers only.